 What diseases do ticks carry?

 There are several diseases that can be caught from a tick bite in the UK – see our separate page on other tick-borne diseases.

-Globally, the list of diseases is much longer.
+Globally, the list of diseases carried by ticks is much longer.

 Some ticks carry more than one disease at the same time but it is not known how often this happens in the UK.
 Co-infection may have an impact on human disease and there is a need for more research into this aspect .

 1. Medlock et al. “Driving forces for changes in geographical

 distribution of Ixodes ricinus ticks in Europe”.
 Parasites & Vectors 2013, 6:1